sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

       (argStr, fTy') = overArgs unconsArgStr fTy
       aTy =
         case argStr of
-          -- bottom = unbounded arity, only possible constrained by the type -- of `a`, which we don't look at here.
+          -- bottom = unbounded arity, only possibly constrained by the type -- of `a`, which we don't look at here.
           HyperStrict -> expr sigs maxBound a
           Strict n -> expr sigs n a